nitishlobo/home_automation/README.md

-# WELCOME TO MY HASS REPO!
+# WELCOME TO NITISH'S HASS REPO!
 May you find what you seek.
 Truly.

 <br />